drGsus/simple-step-exporter/README.md

 * position
 * rotation
 * size
 * color

+Each box is a separate part.
+All parts are organized under a root assembly thats name can be specified.

 ## Limitations
-* writing hierarchy information is not supported
+* writing deep hierarchy information is not supported
-* Box class is still work in progress (highly inefficient and monolithic but working)
+* the whole project is work in progress

 # Quick start
 1. Specify your _FILEPATH_ in _Program.cs_